Rath2601/core_java/README.md

 ### **Array** :

-1.container object that holds a fixed number of values of a single type.
+1. container object that holds a fixed number of values of a single type.
-2.Searching an array element is better compared to others.
+2. Searching an array element is better compared to others.

 ### **ArrayList** : (equivalent to vector, but unsynchronized)

-1.Resizable-array implementation of the List interface. (stores element in contiguous memory list) 2.can have duplicates and null value.
+1. Resizable-array implementation of the List interface. (stores element in contiguous memory list)
+2. can have duplicates and null value.
-3.insetion order maintained.
+3. insetion order maintained.
 4. methods - add, contains, forEach, get, indexOf, iterator, remove, reversed, set, sort, size, stream, toArray.
 5. default capacity of ArrayList is 10, but we can specify in constructor while initializing.

 **use**:
-fast random access O(1) but slow insertion and deletion.O(n) traverse is bidirectional
+* fast random access O(1) but slow insertion and deletion.O(n)
+* traverse is bidirectional

 ### **LinkedList** :

 1. It stores the object and the pointers to next and previous nodes.(inefficient memory)

 use:
-allows for fast insertion and deletion O(1) but slow random access.O(n) traverse is bidirectional
+* allows for fast insertion and deletion O(1) but slow random access.O(n)
+* traverse is bidirectional

 #### Difference between ArrayList and LinkedList
 | Feature                     | Array                                    | ArrayList                                 | LinkedList                                   |